 Beyond income tax, each municipality in the Smokies has its own occupancy and sales tax structure for short-term accommodations.

 Pigeon Forge.
-Similar structure to Gatlinburg with Sevier County sales tax plus a city-level occupancy tax.
+Similar structure to Gatlinburg with the 7% state sales tax, 5% Sevier County hotel/motel tax, plus a city-level occupancy tax.
 Pigeon Forge's entertainment-driven market (Dollywood, dinner theaters) produces strong year-round demand.

 Sevierville and Wears Valley.
 Properties in unincorporated Sevier County or smaller communities like Wears Valley and Townsend pay the county occupancy tax but may avoid additional city-level taxes, resulting in a slightly lower total tax burden on gross rental revenue.